Finding Yellow Morels in Colorado

 We’ve made it through the basics!
 Now it’s time to get into the nitty-gritty of morels in Colorado.
 The specifics that will hopefully help guide you to finding more of these weirdly fascinating, and wildly captivating mushrooms!
 First up, yellow morels.

 Yellows or blondes are probably the most well-known and frequently hunted type of morel.
 They’re commonly found in the Southeast and Midwest in late winter and early spring as they move their way closer and closer to fruiting in Colorado.

-Before we really get into the details I want to do a very brief recap of traits.
+Before we get into the details I want to do a very brief recap of traits.
 This will be handy for anyone who skipped The Basics Part 1.
-There are several species of yellow morels that show up in the areas I mentioned above, but as far as I can tell in Colorado we only have one, Morchella esculentoides (this information could change as more DNA sequencing occurs on our Colorado fungi!).
+Several species of yellow morels show up in the areas I mentioned above, but as far as I can tell in Colorado we only have one, Morchella americana (this information could change as more DNA sequencing occurs on our Colorado fungi!).
 As with all morels, the yellow morels in Colorado will be completely hollow and have a cap that attaches to the stem at the bottom edge of the cap.
 The yellow morels, when compared to the black morels (next section!), will have yellow to tan pits with lighter colored ridges.

 So, how the heck do we find them!?
 That’s exactly what I aim to teach you through the rest of this post.
 We’ll start with the when…